Vyral/base-template/_posts/2019-10-29-your-october-2019-real-estate-market-update.md

 **At 0:40 in the video above, you’ll find a chart that forecasts the year-over-year net change in price for each state in America.** Overall, the prediction is that prices will increase by 4.5% throughout the United States in the coming year.
 By the time my next report comes out, I think that the projected number is going to be over 5%\!
 In Pennsylvania, they’re already predicting that prices will increase by 5.6%, and for New Jersey, they predict a change of 6.2%.

 With supply and interest rates being low, and with more buyers looking for homes, we’re still looking at a supply-and-demand situation.
-Now, whenever we talk about prices going up, there is always a group of people who are thinking of selling their home so they can move on to buying their dream home—these are called ‘trophy homebuyers.”
+Now, whenever we talk about prices going up, there is always a group of people who are thinking of selling their home so they can move on to buying their dream home—these are called "trophy homebuyers."
 And understandably, trophy homebuyers will worry about if they can afford to buy now.

 **Affordability is determined by three things:**